 User-Generated Content (UGC) can be a powerful tool for hotels.
 User-Generated Content includes any content a guest may create about your hotel, including social media posts, photos, blogs, reviews, etc. Though you can have fantastic content on your website and a top-notch social media strategy, nothing says how great your hotel is like guests who have experienced your property first-hand.
 This is why it’s a great idea to encourage guests to share their experiences at your property on social media.
 Here are some ways hotels can encourage User Generated Content on social media.

 Hashtags are widely used by social media users to categorize their various posts and search topics of interest.
 If your hotel has not decided on an “official” hashtag, users will inevitably come up with their own when posting their photos on social media.
 Direct users towards your hotel’s preferred hashtag by adding it to your descriptions on social media.
 By encouraging guests to post pictures with your hotel’s hashtags, you will have an easy place to view the photos your guests are taking at your property and can engage with them online.
 It also allows potential guests to search through these photos for an inside look at the property.

 Contests on social media are a great way to drive engagement and build up excitement about your hotel.
-Instead of hosting a generic contest where users simply have to ‘like’ the hotel’s page or ‘like’ the contest post, come up with something a little more creative.
+Instead of hosting a generic contest where users have to ‘like’ the hotel’s page or ‘like’ the contest post, come up with something a little more creative.
 Ask guests to share photos or videos of their stay at your property.
 In the official contest rules, be sure to note that all submissions can be reused and shared by the hotel.
 This will give you great content to share on both social media and your website.

-What past guests say about your hotel can have a huge impact on whether or not a traveler will want to book with you.
+What past guests say about your hotel can have a significant impact on whether or not a traveler will want to book with you.
 Encourage User Generated Content to show potential guests the benefits of staying at your hotel.
 What other ways does your hotel encourage UGC?